-Sr. No. LEARNING OUTCOME AND ITS MAPPING CLOs Taxonomy level Programme learning outcome (PLO) At the end At the end of the course, the student will be able to: CL01 SOLVE basic surveying techniques used for surveying and levelling. С3 PLO1 CLO2 PREPARE maps, contour maps, profiles, cross- sections, traverses etc. using surveying techniques. С3 PLO2 CLO3 OPERATE various survey equipment for measurements with required accuracy Р3 PLO1 CLO4 COMPLY to various standards used in surveying A2 PLO1 REMARK XS (if any): ·
+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: CLO1 SOLVE basic surveying techniques used for surveying and levelling. С3 PLO1 CLO2 PREPARE maps, contour maps, profiles, cross-sections, traverses etc. using surveying techniques. С3 PLO2 CLO3 OPERATE various survey equipment for measurements with required accuracy Р3 PLO1 CLO4 COMPLY to various standards used in surveying A2 PLO1 REMARK S (if any):